NedCosmo23/stockwell-call-of-fame/README.md

 In addition, if it is not obvious, you should also describe how to run your code locally.

 # Credits
-Content
-The text for section Y was copied from the Wikipedia article Z Media
-The photos used in this site were obtained from ...
-Acknowledgements
-I received inspiration for this project from X
+Media

 index.html format used "https://getbootstrap.com/docs/4.0/examples/cover/"
 background image for index.html from "http://www.rocktownsend.co.uk/stockwell-hall-of-fame"